devpie/gcs-maven-plugin/README.md

 # gcs-maven-plugin
-A maven plugin for uploading files to a Google Cloud Storage bucket.
+This is a maven plugin for uploading files to a Google Cloud Storage bucket.